uqlibrary/technology-training/Git/git.md

 git commit -m "add notes about Pluto"
 ```

-Then push the change to the owner's repository on GitHub:
+Then push the change to the owner's repository on GitLab:

 ```bash
 git push origin master